-- Dizziness and weakness
+Dizziness and weakness

+>

-Blood clots involving blood vessels in the brain, abdomen, and legs, along with low levels of platelets (blood cells that help your body stop bleeding), have occurred in some people who have received the Janssen COVID-19 Vaccine.
-In people who developed these blood clots and low levels of platelets, symptoms began approximately 1 to 2 weeks following vaccination.
-Most people who developed these blood clots and low levels of platelets following the Janssen COVID-19 Vaccine have been reported in males and females, across a wide age range of individuals 18 years and older; reporting has been highest in females ages 18 through 49 years (about 1 case for every 100,000 vaccine doses administered), and about 1 out of every 7 cases has been fatal.
-You should seek medical attention right away if you have any of the following symptoms after receiving Janssen COVID-19 Vaccine:
+> Blood clots involving blood vessels in the brain, lungs, abdomen, and legs along with low levels of platelets (blood cells that help your body stop bleeding), have occurred in some people who have received the Janssen COVID-19 Vaccine.
+In people who developed these blood clots and low levels of platelets, symptoms began approximately one to two weeks after vaccination.
+Reporting of these blood clots and low levels of platelets following the Janssen COVID-19 Vaccine have been reported in males and females, across a wide age range of individuals 18 years and older; reporting has been highest in females ages 18 through 49 years (about 1 case for every 100,000 vaccine doses administered), and about 1 out of every 7 cases has been fatal.
+You should seek medical attention right away if you have any of the following symptoms after receiving the Janssen COVID-19 Vaccine:

+>

-- Shortness of breath
+> - Shortness of breath